Catherine Butler enjoys the wisdom, joy and occasional melancholy of the gentle Moomins

 * There is a later version of this book called Moominpappa’s Memoirs, which differs from Exploits in some small but – for Jansson completists – significant respects.
 Both, however, are well worth reading!

 Catherine Butler is the author of some half dozen fantasy novels for children and young adults, as well as being Associate Professor of English Literature at the University of the West of England, where she specializes in children's literature.
 She has lived in Bristol since 1990, has two children (one grown up and one well on the way), and is currently trying to learn the piano and Japanese, though not in combination.
-Her edited collection of spooky winter stories, Twisted Winter, will be published by A&C Black in September 2013.
+She has edited a collection of spooky winter stories, Twisted Winter (A&C Black 2013).

 Picture credits: All artwork by Tove Jansson